ibm-cloud-docs/EventStreams/enabling_mirroring.md

 | add_prefix | the prefix to add to topic names in the target cluster |
 | add_suffix | the suffix to add to topic names in the target cluster |

 The `ibmcloud resource service-instance-update` command needs to be specified via the `-p` command line argument.
-When these options are specified, only topics with the matching prefixes/suffixes will be eligible for mirroring.
+When these options are specified, only topics with the matching prefixes or suffixes will be eligible for mirroring.
 For example, if you have a `remove_prefix` of `app1-`, and specify a topic selection of `abc.*`, only topics that start with `app1-abc` will be mirrored.

-If you specify the "rename" type of transformation and don't specify either the parameters for `add_prefix`,`add_suffix`, the mirrored topic in the target cluster will have these parameters removed.
-Topic patterns are applied to the topic name after any source prefix / suffix has been removed and before any prefix / suffix has been added.
+If you specify the "rename" type of transformation and don't specify either the parameters for `add_prefix` or `add_suffix`, the mirrored topic in the target cluster will have these parameters removed.
+Topic patterns are applied to the topic name after any source prefix or suffix was removed and before any prefix or suffix was added.

 See the following CLI command example: